Standard Mandarin Speaker: 你看，这是什么? (ni kan, zhe shi shen me?)

 The Wu dialects are spoken around the Yangtze River Delta, in and around Shanghai and the neighboring provinces of Jiangsu, Zhejiang, and northern Fujian.

-Wu is rather interesting in itself, as it has the most reduced tone system of all the Chinese varieties.
+Wu is rather interesting in itself, as it was the first of all southern Chinese language families to develop, chronologically making it the "oldest" branch in southern China.
+Wu also has both the largest and most reduced tone systems of all Chinese varieties.
 In Shanghai itself, the tone system has atrophied down to just two tones, bordering on a system of pitch accent more like what exists in Japanese and Swedish than the other forms of Chinese.
 The Shanghainese dialect is said to be understood by most of Zhejiang and the southern half of Jiangsu, although there are differences in accents, such that Wuyue peoples (Han Chinese groups who speak Wu languages) can easily tell which city one another are from based on accents alone.
+The Wujiang dialect on the other hand has a whopping twelve tones, making it the most tonal Chinese language.

 Historically being one of the cultural centres of China and still one of the most prosperous today, the Wuyue region (where Wu is spoken) has produced a considerable amount of cultural heritage.
 The Suzhounese dialect was once the prestige dialect of the Wu languages and considered one of the most beautiful Chinese languages.
 It eventually lost the place as the prestige dialect when Shanghai underwent an economic boom in the 20th century and now Shanghainese is considered the prestige dialect despite not having the cultural clout associated with Suzhounese (the Wu languages first developed in Suzhou and operas or poetry are traditionally performed in Suzhounese), nor is it considered linguistically representative of Wu as Shanghainese is heavily influenced by Mandarin and Cantonese.